-Here are a few of our Testimonies
+Here are a few of our Testimonials!

-Katie and Grace
+Jamie and Grace

 The miracle of Grace started just 2 years ago.
 I was looking at diabetic alert dogs.
 T1 is a 24 hour a day job.
 Constant blood checks, carb counting and insulin dosing.
 It’s very unpredictable and no day is ever the same.
 Having a DAD would ease so much pressure off the family.

-We cannot imaging our lives without her.
+Gracie has been home with us now for just over a year and we cannot imaging our lives without her.
 She is Jamie's best friend and guardian, as well as my comfort when things get tough.

 She has brought such peace of mind to our lives. she has on many occasion, come up to me when my mind is on other things, and alerted to a low.
 She has honestly saved Jamie's life more than once.
+She is a guardian angel with four legs and fur!

 Lucy and her team are amazing, we are so grateful for their love and dedication to helping so many families.
 We are part of a group from Honeys Garden that post pictures and videos of our DAD's.
 Its amazing to see the difference they have made in so many lives in such a short time!